felix-yong/DSaaSAnywhere/Q&A.md

 2.	iam.cloud.ibm.com – Authentication with IBM Cloud \
 3.	au-syd.dai.cloud.ibm.com and api.au-syd.dai.cloud.ibm.com – Control Plane for Sydney data center \
 4.	*.cloud-object-storage.appdomain.cloud \

+How to create HA to ensure better availability of jobs processing?
+HA for the Data Plane is built-in for deployment in K8s cluster.
+In term of docker/podman deployments, we need to consider the following –
+- We can attach multiple remote engines to a single project.
+- Each remote engine can run on difference server.
+- How can the scheduling tool use difference engine to start a job when the original job start run on the pre-defined engine failed?
+The above is just a simple consideration from remote engine HA perspective.
+There are other considerations in term of Sources/Targets locations that will impact performance when we fail-over to a difference server.
+See the example on command line which we can run the same job on multiple engines.